jweissenberger/221-Data-Structures-and-Algorithms/SpellChecker2.0/src/com/company/ReadMe.txt

 final."name of dictionary".txt that prints out the words of the dictionary and how many times each word was called.

-**NOTE** The dictionary is has to come before the text file in the command line
+**NOTE** The dictionary has to come before the text file in the command line